SGWilliams/GAPProduction/README.md

 ## Database
 Functions that facilitate interactions with the GAP databases.

-* ConnectToDB() - Provides a cursor within and a connection to the database.
+* ConnectDB() - Provides a cursor within and a connection to the database.

 ## Citations
 Functions that facilitate management and addition of citations to the GAP databases.